 Spent most of the day today around Hoan Kiem Lake visiting the temple and later attending a performance of the Thang Long Water Puppet Theater.
 I also visited nearby St. Joseph’s Cathedral and enjoyed sweet lemon tea at a nearby locals café.
-Everyone sits outside on tiny benches low to the ground to drink their tea.
+Everyone sits outside on tiny, close-to-the-ground benches to drink their tea.

 Streets are blocked off for New Year’s Eve plans at Hanoi Opera House Square and Trang Fien Plaza in the lake area.
 I plan to head there on New Year’s Eve to ring in 2012.
 The Vietnamese celebrate two New Years.
 The second – Lunar New Year or TET Nguyen Dan – is observed January 23rd – 26th.
 The TET festival epitomizes the identity of Vietnamese culture.

 “The Lunar New Year is observed in all of East Asia influenced by Chinese civilization, but each country celebrates it in a way peculiar to that country by making it conform to its psyche and historico-geographical conditions.
 Many rites, festivities, and practices of Vietnamese TET are distant variants of the Chinese model, and are even original creations which hark back to myths and legends of the pre-Chinese period which prevailed in an authentically Viet culture of the Bronze Age (first millennium B.C.) called the Red River Culture.”

 In Vietnamese the name Hồ Hoàn Kiếm means “Lake of the Returned Sword” or “Lake of the Restored Sword”.
 The lake has historical importance to the Vietnamese and is a public focal point in Hanoi.
 The atmosphere at the lake is pleasant and relaxed and it’s a very popular place.